-Attendance, Code of Conduct, and Professionalism
+Section 4.11 Attendance, Code of Conduct, and Professionalism

-Attendance Policy

-A clinical clerkship is scheduled for 4 hours per week for the entire quarter.
-All SCNM attendance policies and procedures are to be followed at the Medical Center, Neil Riordan Center for Regenerative Medicine, Extended Sites, and Elective Sites.

-One hundred percent attendance is required for all clinical clerkships with the exception of clerkships missed due to holiday closures, unscheduled emergency closures, or didactic intensive course conflicts.

-Attendance during the first week of the quarter is mandatory as this is the orientation week for each rotation.

-Attendance to rotations onsite during the first week will be tracked in Canvas and audited by the Financial Aid Office to comply with Title IV regulations.
-For Elective Off-Site rotations, attendance will be tracked on the Attendance Verification Form and turned in to the Financial Aid Office.

-Absences are defined as either "Excused" or "Unexcused."
+- (a) Attendance Policy - A clinical clerkship is scheduled for 4 hours per week for the entire quarter.
+All Sonoran University attendance policies and procedures are to be followed at the Medical Center, Neil Riordan Center for Regenerative Medicine, Extended Sites, and Elective Sites. - One hundred percent attendance is required for all clinical clerkships with the exception of clerkships missed due to holiday closures, unscheduled emergency closures, or didactic intensive course conflicts. - Attendance during the first week of the quarter is mandatory as this is the orientation week for each rotation.
+Attending and/or completing orientation requirements is mandatory for each rotation.
+Some rotations may not be able to offer asynchronous or virtual orientation. - Attendance to rotations onsite during the first week will be tracked in Canvas and audited by the Financial Aid Office to comply with Title IV regulations.
+For Elective Off-Site rotations, attendance will be tracked on the Attendance Verification Form and turned in to the Financial Aid Office. - Absences are defined as either "Excused" or "Unexcused."
 All absences must be made up within the current quarter.
-If a grade of Incomplete is assigned for that rotation, the student will have until the end of break week to make up the rotation.

-Students are only allowed 2 absences per quarter.
-Greater than 2 absences will result in failure of the rotation unless excused by the Associate Dean of Naturopathic Clinical Education.

-Students are expected to be on time for rotations.
+If a grade of Incomplete is assigned for that rotation, the student will have until the Friday following the completion of the quarter as posted in the Academic Calendar. - Students are only allowed 2 absences per quarter.
+Greater than 2 absences will result in failure of the rotation unless excused by the Associate Dean of Clinical Education. - Students are expected to be on time for rotations.
 Students who arrive late may be sent home and the absence be recorded as unexcused.
+Multiple occurences may result in failure of the clerkship.

-To earn a passing grade, all paperwork must be turned in to the Clinical Coordinator no later than the 1st Monday following the end of the quarter or break in which the clerkship was scheduled.

-Failure to turn in the completed paperwork by the deadline may result in an unsatisfactory grade and failure of the clerkship.
+- To earn a passing grade, all paperwork must be turned in to the Clinical Coordinator no later than the last day of the clinical rotation. - Failure to turn in the completed paperwork by the deadline may result in an unsatisfactory grade and failure of the clerkship.